Kraken COVID variant: All you need to know about the UK's XBB.1.5 coronavirus strain

 Also known as the 'Kraken', the Omicron subvariant XBB.1.5 is predicted to cause a new wave of COVID cases across the globe.
 But what are its symptoms?
 And will the vaccine work against it?

-A significant new subvariant of the coronavirus known as XBB.1.5 – or ‘the Kraken’ – could soon cause a major upsurge in UK case numbers.
+A significant new subvariant of the coronavirus known as XBB.1.5 – or ‘the Kraken’ – is currently spreading rapidly around the UK.

 The highly transmissible XBB.1.5 subvariant – another offshoot of the Omicron SARS-CoV-2 virus variant – has been detected in 38 countries so far, including the United Kingdom.

-Although the United States is currently the hotspot for the sub-variant (XBB.1.5 accounting for an estimated half of the country's coronavirus cases), the European Centre for Disease Prevention and Control (ECDC) predicts it will become the dominant form of coronavirus in Europe between February and March this year.
+Although the United States is currently the hotspot for the sub-variant (XBB.1.5 accounting for over 60 per cent of the country's coronavirus cases), the European Centre for Disease Prevention and Control (ECDC) predicts it will become the dominant form of coronavirus in Europe between February and March this year.

 So far, just less than a tenth of the world’s XBB.1.5 cases have been identified in the UK.
 But many scientists, such as Prof Paul Hunter from the Norwich Medical School of the University of East Anglia, claim a large wave of COVID cases is imminent.